rust-lang/rfcs/text/3196-inputln.md

   let name = io::inputln()?;
   ```

-  This can be somewhat remedied by adding the above example to the `inputln()`
+  This source of confusion could be mitigated by explaining the issue in the
-  documentation.
+  documentation of `inputln()` and introducing a respective Clippy lint.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives